ssmirnovacode/MyLibrary/README.md

 ```

 ---------------------------
-The documentation above will be updated according the new versions of MyLibrary
+The documentation above will be updated with new features of MyLibrary